X

 4. You saw agentic AI becoming a dominant conversation topic this year.
 How has enterprise adoption of AI agents compared to your expectations?
 Are we seeing the pilot programs you predicted, and what's been the biggest surprise in how companies are implementing these systems?

-Allyson: I didn’t expect massive adoption of agentic computing in 2026, but I expected the zeitgeist to swing.
-Inside AI circles, agents are the topic du jour, and things like vibe coding have become common parlance.
-We are seeing adoption in pockets of industry including in financial services, healthcare diagnostics, and semiconductor design and expect to see a slow but steady uptick in adoption in the second half of the year.
-One question emerging is: how does underlying infrastructure change to support agentic memory, or are we facing a new challenge of agent amnesia?
+Allyson: I didn’t expect to see massive adoption of agentic computing in 2025, but I did expect the zeitgeist to shift — and it has.
+Within AI circles, agents have become the topic du jour, and terms like vibe coding are quickly becoming part of the common vernacular.
+We’re already seeing early adoption in sectors like financial services, healthcare diagnostics, and semiconductor design, with a slow, but steady, uptick expected in the second half of the year.

 5. Have you seen compelling, narrow use cases emerge for spatial computing in work collaboration, health care, or other fields as you predicted, or have there been any applications that caught you off guard?

-Allyson: I was pleasantly surprised to see the introduction of spatially aware hearing glasses from Nuance audio, but frankly I’m still expecting to see major innovations in the wearables market from this space.
-We just completed an interview with Verizon, whose team is working heavily in this space and discussed the importance of small models running on device to truly bring full capabilities to bear to unleash this arena.
+Allyson: I was pleasantly surprised by the introduction of spatially aware hearing glasses from Nuance Audio — but frankly, I’m still anticipating major breakthroughs in the wearables market from this space.
+We recently wrapped an interview with Verizon, whose team is deeply invested in this area.
+They emphasized the importance of running small models directly on-device to unlock the full potential of next-gen wearables.

 6. Are there any major technology developments or industry shifts that have emerged in 2025 that weren’t on your radar at all when you made these predictions?